qensus-labs/setup-venafi-csp/README.md

 *Notes*:
 - When using a *shared* runner, only update *runs-on:* parameter value with `windows-latest`.
-- Signtool has to trust the Signer CA for proper verification, this requires to import the certificate chain using `EXTRA_TRUSTED_TLS_CA_CERTS`.
+- Signtool has to trust the Signer CA for proper verification, this requires importing the certificate chain using `EXTRA_TRUSTED_TLS_CA_CERTS`.
 - More advanced parameters are available at [Venafi CodeSign Protect: Python (PyPi) Package](https://pypi.org/project/venafi-csp/).

 ```yaml
 jobs: